 You Rarely Know a Sector Well Enough to Have an Informational Advantage

-I’ve had countless conversations with people who think that they’re going to gain some sort of insider’s edge in the market and invest in individual stocks because of this “superior” knowledge.
+I’ve had countless conversations with people who think that they’re going to gain some sort of insider’s edge in the market and invest in individual stock markets because of this “superior” knowledge.
 When I ask where they get the information from, it’s almost invariably the same sources: CNBC, Yahoo!
 Finance, the Motley Fool, and the like.

 Those could be great sources of information to give you a leg up on investing…if nobody else had access to those sources.
 Yet, most of the writers of the pieces that these people are using for an edge are journalists, nothing more, nothing less.
 These journalists have never run a company.
 They’ve never run a portfolio.
 They’ve never run a fund.
 So, the information is suspect, and then everyone has it and can act on it.

 If one of these sources says buy Smith Company at the market open, there will be a mad rush to buy Smith Company.
-Demand will drive up price.
+Demand will drive up prices.
 You won’t gain an advantage unless you happen to have a super-fast computer right at Wall Street and can put in the order at the open faster than anyone else out there.

-Therefore, when you read a “finance newsletter” which tells you to invest in pork snout futures because pork snout futures are all the latest rage, what will give you security that, aside from this “guru” telling you about pork snout futures, that you know enough about pork snouts, their demand, their market, and the trends, to determine whether or not to invest in pork snout futures?
+Therefore, when you read a “finance newsletter” that tells you to invest in pork snout futures because pork snout futures are all the latest rage, what will give you the security that, aside from this “guru” telling you about pork snout futures, that you know enough about pork snouts, their demand, their market, and the trends, to determine whether or not to invest in pork snout futures?
 Unless you’ve lived on giant industrial farms and worked with food distributors your entire career so that you have a deep knowledge of the pork snout sector, you don’t have an informational edge.